 As mentioned, your company will likely have to screen new users to see if they are a PEP while increasing CDD and ongoing monitoring if they are.
-Does your KYC solutions vendor offer this as a service?
+Does your KYC solutions vendor offer ongoing monitoring as a service?
 Claiming ignorance with regulators when an individual’s status changes and you fail to report it can have grave individual consequences for negligence.

 Companies can integrate databases into their tech stack, but next-generation KYC providers like Passbase help companies orchestrate multiple identity verification workflows, add additional checks, and create automated case handling logic both from a dashboard and API integrations.

 2. Risk Levels and Risk-Based Approach

 International regulations recommend a risk-based approach for AML for virtual asset service providers that mirror traditional finance.
 Regulators want companies to demonstrate they have created a risk-based approach for their AML program.
 For example, how does your company grade the risk level of customers and how does it handle higher-risk ones?
 Applying the right amount of due diligence based on the risk level of a customer is a best practice – but it also may be a requirement, such as enhanced due diligence for PEPs.